kodecocodes/english-style-guide/README.md

 **let's** as well as other first-person terms (**I**, **we**, etc.) should be avoided whenever possible.
 Keep the focus on the reader by using **you**, **your**, etc.

 **lists**
-List items should be followed by colons, not dashes.

-If a list includes items, bold them (&lt;em&gt; in WordPress).
-If the list items are code structures, use the bold style rather than the inline code style.
+When you have items introduced in an ordered (&lt;ol&gt;) or unordered (&lt;ul&gt;) list, bold (&lt;em&gt; in WordPress) each item, then follow it with a colon and the description.
+Do not use dashes as separators.
+Those items should be bolded even if they're code structures that would normally use inline code style.
 The colon should appear _outside_ the bold formatting.

-Each list item should end with punctuation if it is a full sentence.
-If it is only a sentence fragment, do not punctuate.
+Each list item should end with punctuation if it's a full sentence.
+If it's only a short sentence fragment, do not punctuate.

+_Example_:

+&lt;ol&gt;

+   &lt;li&gt;&lt;em&gt;Function1&lt;/em&gt;: This function does a thing.&lt;/li&gt;

+&lt;/ol&gt;

 **login, log in**
 "log in" is the verb.
 You log in to your WordPress account to write your article.